tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_UpdateOnlineHelp.md

 2. Right-click the custom.js file in the Content Explorer in Flare.

 3. Select **Open with** and then **Code.exe**.
-    {% include note.html content="For code.exe to display in the list, assocate the file type .js with Visual Studio Code in your Control Panel." %}
+    {% include note.html content="For code.exe to display in the list, associate the file type .js with Visual Studio Code in your Control Panel." %}
     {% include image.html file="codeExe.png" alt="Open with Menu with Code.exe displayed" caption="Open with Menu with Code.exe displayed" %}

 4. In Visual Studio Code, find the popups object at the bottom of the custom.js file.